pratyush-dash/Deep_learning/README.md

 `

 ## Question 1
-To train a neural network model for image classification on the Fashion-MNIST dataset using categorical cross-entropy loss, use the notebook **Assignment_1.ipynb**

 The program, reads the data from `keras.datasets`, picks one example from each class and logs the same to `wandb`.

 ## Questions 2-4